hyundai-robotics/doc-safespace2.0/6-recovery/README.md

-﻿# 6.
-Recovery
+# 6. Recovery

- In manual mode, you can clear errors that occur because of the safety function violations during monitoring.
-Because position detection is disabled in manual mode, you can drive the robot and adjust its angle and position without violating the safety functions.
+Errors caused due to safety function monitoring violations are cleared when switching to manual mode.
+In manual mode, safety function violations do not stop the robot, so, you can adjust the robot's angle and position to move it to a safe area.

 {% hint style="warning" %}
-**\[Caution]**: After clearing the violation, recheck the safety layout setting and the teaching position of the operating program.
+**\[Caution]**: After recovery in manual mode, recheck the safety function settings and teaching positions of the work program.
 {% endhint %}